-COC Academic Freedom Policies
+CoC Academic Freedom Policies

-For COC's full statement on Academic Freedom, see COC 2022-2023 Catalog, pg.
-344
+For CoC's full statement on Academic Freedom, see CoC 2021-2022 Catalog, pgs.
+340-341

 Academic Freedom and the Faculty

 "Academic freedom in the course of instruction means that faculty members teaching in the District have the prerogative to present and explore all issues relevant to their disciplines which contribute to the education of students regarding the substance of each course's content and the student learning outcomes."